 Given the legacy of pharmaceutical manufacturing in other countries in the region, why did Merck choose the UAE for such a partnership?

-We are indeed moving in the same direction in other markets, such as a Saudi Arabia (KSA).
+We are indeed moving in the same direction in other markets, such as Saudi Arabia (KSA).
 KSA is by far the largest market in the region and is also expanding rapidly.
-For this reason we have created a dedicated team of 100 people that operates as a stand-alone unit.
+For this reason, we have created a dedicated team of 100 people that operates as a stand-alone unit.
 Furthermore, we are implementing the same strategy of localized manufacturing and expect to begin producing Glucophage in that market by the beginning of 2014 through our local partner, Riyadh Pharma.

 The idea is to use KSA and UAE as pilot markets for this manufacturing strategy to then replicate it in other countries once it has proven successful in improving access to medicine.
 Additionally, we prefer to work through local partners as a means of elevating medical practice and quality in these countries through the transfer of technology and best practices.
 Whereas most large pharmaceutical companies might have opted to acquire a local manufacturer, we believe that a model of collaboration has wider benefits and adds greater value to the country in the long run.
 Ultimately it is more efficient to use local capacity rather than building our own facilities.